 Hills: Cullaloe Hills (219m), Pilkham Hills (194m), Templehall Hill (167m).

-The Cullaloe Hills is the name given to the 219 m upland area to the north of Aberdour.
-Clad in both mixed woodland and forestry plantation, with their northern slopes eaten away by quarry workings, they would be fairly non descript if it wasn’t for the two follies (Cullaloe Temple and Culllaloe Tower) to be found amongst the trees.
+The Cullaloe Hills is the name given to the upland area to the north of Aberdour.
+Clad in both mixed woodland and forestry plantation, with their northern slopes eaten away by quarry workings, they would be fairly non-descript if it wasn’t for the two follies (Cullaloe Temple and Culllaloe Tower) to be found amongst the trees.
 Reaching the follies is easy enough from the north east side but there are also other walking opportunities for the walker who doesn’t mind a bit of rough ground and mud.

 Today, the Old North Road is the name given to the route from Dunearn (Stenhouse) to Mossmorran.
 Historically this would have been part of a route from Burntisland northwards.
 Cullaloe Hills, Pilkham Hills and Templehall Hill (along with Montquey Hill and Dunearn Hill) are short detours off The Old North Road.